iridl/iridl.github.io/docs/_sources/admin/installation.md.txt

 If you feel SELinux is important to the security of your server, please start a conversation with us at help@iri.columbia.edu.
 ```

-* Log back in, create a python [venv](https://docs.python.org/3/library/venv.html) (virtual environment) and install ansible in it:

-        # Note: do not use sudo here
-        python3 -m venv $HOME/venv-dlconfig
-        source $HOME/venv-dlconfig/bin/activate
-        pip install -U pip wheel
-        pip install ansible==4.5.0

 ## Create a configuration repository
-* Create a git repository to track your Data Library configuration.
+* Log back into the server after rebooting.
+Create a git repository to track your Data Library configuration.
 At IRI we call ours `dlconfig`.

         mkdir dlconfig
         cd dlconfig